andreax79/python-rt11/README.md

 * MOUNT           Assigns a logical disk unit to a file
 * PWD             Displays the current working drive and directory
 * SHELL           Executes a system shell command
-* SHOW            Displays the volume assignment
+* SHOW		      Displays software status
 * TYPE            Outputs files to the terminal

 Usage example